ClojureBridge/organizing/Money-Things.md

 #### Other Expenses

 * Name tags and pens shouldn't cost you more than $30.
 * The Installfest instructions tell students to get a sticker from a volunteer when their install has been checked.
-You'll want to procure stickers from your sponsor if possible, otherwise star stickers work just fine.
+Star stickers work just fine.
 * It's helpful to find a space that has the necessary tables/chairs so that you don't have to worry about renting those.

+#### Upgrade expenses
+* Childcare: Depending on the need and if the chapter wants to offer it, around $150.
+* Travel assistance e.g. for female coaches to come over to your city.
+* ClojureBridge-Stickers, T-Shirts, notebooks etc. Prices vary.

 ## Long term management

-Getting used to organize ClojureBridge workshops, the organizer group may want to have more and more.
-If the organizer group is doing well on funding, sometime, they get excesses.
+Organizing ClojureBridge workshops on the longterm may lead organizers to upgrade their workshops.
+If they are doing well on funding they may want to offer a variety on food, childcare or travel assistance.
-But, even though, sometime, a shortage happens.
-The organizer may want to manage money for a long term.
+Nevertheless, sometimes a shortage happens.
+E.g. one major sponsor drops out last minute or doesn't pay the bill.
+Therefore, the organizers may want to manage money for a long term.
+The Berlin chapter for example tries to find sponsors for the after next workshop.

 If the team is located in the US, there's a choice to become non-profit organization under Bridge Foundry.
 If the team is located in Germany, [Travis foundation](http://foundation.travis-ci.org/) will help.